 Gap year students live in a furnished two bedroom apartment or a small house, with the option to have a private room or to have a roommate.
 Students will have access to a washer and dryer on property for their personal use.
 Each residence has a full kitchen and students are responsible for purchasing their own food and making their own meals.

 Fall Semester - August 20 - December 15 - 30 (departure date is flexible)

 Spring Semester - January 1 - May 15

 Tuition - $3990 per semester

 Housing - $700*, shared room / $1300*, private room – per semester.
-Furnished with all utilities included and access to washer and drier. *$500 security deposit is required (fully refundable if residence is left clean and undamaged upon departure).
+Furnished with all utilities included and access to a washer and drier. *$500 security deposit is required (fully refundable if the residence is left clean and undamaged upon departure).

 Food - $100 per week, recommended allowance – weekly trips to the grocery store are included with tuition